HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01s/quick_start.md

   ![](img/quick_start/02.png)

-- At this time, find the WiFi named "M01S_XXXX", connect to the WiFi with the password "heltec.org", and then enter "192.168.4.1".
+- At this time, find the WiFi named "M01S_XXXX", connect to the WiFi with the password "heltec.org", then enter "192.168.4.1" through the browser, enter the gateway configuration page.

 ![](img/quick_start/03.png)